(A) Board Matters

 in our securities on short term considerations and are also advised to comply with the Guidelines and observe

 Principle 2: Board Composition and Guidance

 To be effective, we believe our Board should comprise a majority of Non-Executive Directors independent of

-Management, with the right core competencies and a balance and diversity of skills and experience to enable
+Management, with the right core competencies and appropriate balance and diversity of skills, knowledge and

 Our Board currently comprises seven (7) Directors, all of whom are Non-Executive Directors and independent of